 6. Remove affected leaves or plants, and destroy them.

 An effective method for preventing further powdery mildew is to remove and destroy affected leaves as you see them.
 Sanitize hands, gloves, and tools that come in contact with the diseased leaves.
+This will help to prevent the spread of the infection.

 7. If a plant becomes overwhelmed, consider removing the entire plant.